1992 Los Angeles riots: Destruction of Koreatown

 Koreatown is a roughly 2.7 square-mile (7 square kilometer) neighborhood between Hoover Street and Western Avenue, and 3rd Street and Olympic Boulevard, west of MacArthur Park and east of Hancock Park/Windsor Square.
 Korean immigrants had begun settling in the Mid-Wilshire area in the 1960s after the passage of the Immigration and Nationality Act of 1965.
 It was here that many opened successful businesses.

-As the riots spread, the police largely abandoned Koreatown to defend store fronts in the wealthy and predominantly white independent city of Beverly Hills.
+As the riots spread, the police largely abandoned Koreatown to defend store fronts in the wealthy and predominantly white independent cities of Beverly Hills and West Hollywood.
 A Korean American resident later told reporters: "It was containment.
 The police cut off Koreatown traffic, while we were trapped on the other side without help.
 Those roads are a gateway to a richer neighborhood.
 It can't be denied."
 Some Koreans later said they did not expect law enforcement to come to their aid.

 The lack of law enforcement forced Koreatown civilians to organize their own armed security teams, mainly composed of store owners, to defend their businesses from rioters.
 Those who stood on the roof of the California Supermarket at 5th and Western Avenue with firearms were later referred to as the "roof" or "rooftop Koreans".
 Many had military experience from serving in the Republic of Korea Armed Forces before emigrating to the United States.
 Open gun battles were televised, including an incident in which Korean shopkeepers armed with M1 carbines, Ruger Mini-14s, pump-action shotguns, and handguns exchanged gunfire with a group of armed looters, and forced their retreat.
 But there were casualties, such as 18-year-old Edward Song Lee, whose body can be seen lying in the street in images taken by photojournalist Hyungwon Kang.

 After events in Koreatown, the 670th MP Company from National City, California were redeployed to reinforce police patrols guarding the Korean Cultural Center and the Consulate-General of South Korea in Los Angeles.

 Out of the $850 million worth of damage done in LA, half of it was on Korean-owned businesses.